-Mr. and Mrs. Melvin Stokes | Mrs. Redwine, who had been visiting relatives there the past week, returned to Cisco with
+Mr. and Mrs. Melvin Stokes Mrs. Redwine, who had been visiting relatives there the past week, returned to Cisco with

-Mr. and Mrs. Herman Witt and three daughters, Janice, Gladys and Lorraine, will leave Friday for their home at Azusa, California, after spending a ten daya visit here with his parents, Mr. and Mrs. Max Witt.
+Mr. and Mrs. Herman Witt and three daughters, Janice, Gladys and Lorraine, will leave Friday for their home at Azusa, California, after spending a ten days' visit here with his parents, Mr. and Mrs. Max Witt.

-Miss Elizabeth McCracken returned Sunday from a two veeks' stay in New York where she had been studying at the M. Louis Beauty School.
+Miss Elizabeth McCracken returned Sunday from a two weeks' stay in New York where she had been studying at the M. Louis Beauty School.
 She received new and up-todate instruction in various phases of beauty culture.
 She returned by Romney, West Va., for a short visit with her sister-in-law, Mrs. James P. Mc-Cracken and her small son, who plan to return to Cisco next

-Miss Melba Ray Harrelson, Dean left Sunday for their home | daughter of Mr. and Mrs. H. H. Harrelson, has gone to Buckeye, New Mexico, for a visit with her sister and brother-in-law, Mr. and Mrs. Chester L. Allwith his wife's sistr and hus- | Coleman. band, Mr. and Mrs. A. N. Mc-Beth.
-The visitors had attended a reunion at Rising Star of the P. D. Richardson family over the weekend.
+Miss Melba Ray Harrelson, daughter of Mr. and Mrs. H. H. Harrelson, has gone to Buckeye, New Mexico, for a visit with her sister and brother-in-law, Mr. and Mrs. Chester L. All-

-Mr. and Mrs. L. D. Stannaford and sons, L. D., Jr., Jimmy and Jerry, of Littlefield spent Monday with his brotherin-law and sister, Mr. and Mrs. dren spent Monday at Anson H. H. Harrelson, and his mother, Mrs. L. D. Stannaford, Sr. Mrs. T. J. Powell, mother of They then visited overnight
+Mr. and Mrs. L. D. Stannaford and sons, L. D., Jr., Jimmy and Jerry, of Littlefield spent Monday with his brother-Mrs. N. A. Redwine and chil- in-law and sister, Mr. and Mrs. Mrs. T. J. Powell, mother of They then visited overnight